jailad/SDC-Term1-Project1/writeup.md

 **Potential improvements:**

 1. Dynamic region of interest generation - currently this is hard coded.
-2. Ensuring code is optimized so that it runs quickly.
+2. Ensuring code is optimized so that it runs in the most optimal manner.
+3. Static analysis of code to improve it.
+4. The output can be smoothened further.
+I am currently applying some level of smoothing but it can obviously be improved.
+5. Better handling of curved line(s).